 The assumption was that resilience was created by some static internal quality of an individual.

 Over time, researchers realized that resilience is more than just personality traits.
-Instead, resilience is the capacity of a dynamic process adapting successfully to disturbances that threaten a child’s function and development8.
+Instead, resilience is the capacity of a dynamic process to adapt successfully to disturbances that threaten a child’s function and development8.

-Early resilience researchers often described children who showed resilient adaptation as invulnerable or invincible as if only certain extraordinary people were able to overcome extremely harsh conditions.
+Early resilience researchers often described children who showed resilient adaptation as invulnerable or invincible, as if only certain extraordinary people could overcome extremely harsh conditions.

 Resilience expert, Ann S. Masten, called this the Ordinary Magic10 because it’s the ordinary resource, not extraordinary quality, that protects us.

-Three types of protective factors are found to protect the adaptation systems: individual, family and community.
+Three protective factors protect the adaptation systems: individual, family, and community.

-Although individual assets such as temperament, intelligence and genders do contribute to resilience, factors that reside outside of us often play a significant role in determining whether a person can adapt positively or not.
+Although individual assets such as temperament, intelligence, and gender contribute to resilience, factors outside of us often play a significant role in determining whether a person can adapt positively.

-These are ordinary resources one can draw from family and community, such as parental support, adult mentors, close community and safe neighborhood.
+One can draw these ordinary resources from family and community, such as parental support, adult mentors, a close community, and a safe neighborhood.

 Another new concept about resilience is that it can potentially fluctuate over time and across different domains.